OlympusDAO/olympus-docs/docs/overview/04_cooler-loans.md

 ## Summary

 Cooler Loans V2 is a protocol-native borrowing system that replaces expiring debt with perpetual, flexible credit.
-It eliminates price-based liquidation risk entirely, ensuring borrower safety through predictable, behavior-based mechanics.
+It eliminates external market price liquidation risk while retaining on-chain LTV controls for protocol solvency.
 By requiring gOHM as collateral, it reinforces alignment with Olympus governance and long-term protocol incentives.
 Loan growth is managed transparently through a governance-controlled, drip-fed LTV increase mechanism, enabling sustainable expansion over time.
 Altogether, Cooler Loans V2 serves as a foundational building block for Olympus’ on-chain financial infrastructure.

 ## FAQ